MentorMate/mentormate-fast-api-cookiecutter-template/README.md

    your project and installed the necessary dependencies.
 You don't need to create a separate virtual environment or install dependencies manually.

-   You can choose to run the project using either Docker Compose or as a standard Django application from the terminal.
+   You can choose to run the project using either Docker Compose or a web server application from the terminal.

     - To start the project with Docker Compose, ensure that Docker is installed on your machine.
 Then, run the following command: